Compiled by the Road Trip Alberta team

 Panoramic mountain views coupled with a crackling fire await you at Baker Creek Mountain Resort – and you don’t get much more Canadian than that!
 With various cabins, from Loft to Heritage Trapper, you can choose the floor plan that best meets your needs and family and cabin vacation style.
 Once you’re ‘cozied in,’ there’s plenty to do, from outdoor adventures to the delicious, on-site bistro.

 Caboose Cabins (Mossleigh)

-Nestled amidst trees at Aspen Crossing just outside the town of Mossleigh, there sits a charming attraction maintaining strong ‘ties’ to history.
-Choose to stay at a number of iconic CPR cabooses (cabeece?) that suit your personality.
-And just because it’s got a historic feel doesn’t mean it’s short on amenities either.
+Nestled amidst trees at Aspen Crossing just outside Mossleigh sits a charming attraction maintaining strong ‘ties’ to history – The Caboose Cabins.
+Choose to stay at several iconic CPR cabooses (cabeece?) that suit your personality.
+And just because it’s got a historic feel doesn’t mean it’s short on amenities, either.
 With your own private deck and luxury design, you’ll feel like a veritable tycoon!
-You can even bring your trusty side-kick pup along for an extra $50.
+You can bring your trusty side-kick pup for an extra $50.

 Enchanted River Cottage (Drumheller)

 Cottage or cabin – they both mean cozy in our books.
 At the Enchanted River Cottage, you’re immersed in tons of rustic, old-world charm.
 With a lazy river, water features and hearth worthy of the word, this cottage is the perfect place to kick up your tootsies and melt into the furniture.
 And if the view isn’t enough, you can visit Drumheller’s giant dinosaur just metres away or check out some hoodoo hiking a short drive away.
 If you’re extra distinguished (old chap!), then head to the Royal Tyrrell Museum for a laid-back perusal.